shivamaggarwal7/spring-mvc-portlet/README.md

 # Key takeaways from Spring mvc liferay portlet

- -Namespacing of params should be disabled in liferay portlet using liferay-portlet.xml -'requires-namespaced-parameters' should be set as false -Spring uses Validator framework to enable field level validations using Bean validation
+ - Namespacing of params should be disabled in liferay portlet using liferay-portlet.xml
-	 from JSR 303,whose implementation is provided by Hibernate
+   - 'requires-namespaced-parameters' should be set as false -Spring uses Validator framework to enable field level validations using Bean validation from JSR 303,whose implementation is provided by Hibernate
  - Due to a bug,hibernate Validator can reference hashCode method on a null object,hence that